Respheal/archivebinge/README.md

 # Usage Notes

 1. Whichever user has an ID of 1 in the database is the admin user.
 2. I make absolutely no promises about the functionality, readability, usability of any code.
 Use at your own risk.
-Not all files included are necessary for functionality.
+3. Not all files included are necessary for functionality (see: some tutorial files that got left in)

 # Crawlers
 All scrapy crawlers are stored under ./crawler/archivebinger/spiders.
 You can run the spiders manually like so: